fontlabcom/getgo-fonts/docs/stroke-chan.md

 ---

-## GetGo Stroke Chan
+## GG Stroke Chan OFL Italic

-GetGo Stroke Chan is a single-stroke italic design in chancery style.
+GG Stroke Chan OFL Italic is a single-stroke italic design in chancery style.
 You can apply Power Brush or a Stroke to it to experiment.

 It contains a basic Latin glyph set.